IN SITU | 2016-2026

 CONCERTS INAUDIBLES | 2012

-Solo exhibition upon an invitation of IDEA-Z (International Domestic Exhibitions by Affinity).
+Solo exhibition at the invitation of IDEA-Z (International Domestic Exhibitions by Affinity).

 Olivier Lemesle's studio / Rennes, France (June 2012).